 April 5.
 You and your attorney prepare and send interrogatories to the defendant.

 April 15.
 The defendant sends a request for all medical records associated with treatment for your slip and fall injuries.

 April 20.
-The court orders you and the defendant to attend a mandatory settlement conference or some type of mediation session in order to resolve your case.
+The court orders you and the defendant to attend a mandatory settlement conference or some type of mediation session in order to try to resolve your case out of court.

 May 5.
 The defendant schedules your deposition and you attend, answering a series of questions under oath.

 June 1.
 The court schedules a hearing on the defendant’s motion for summary judgment (a request that the court basically dismiss the case as lacking any reasonable merit).